BIN315 Selected Topics in Functional Genomics

 First time: 2014H

-There will be weekly lectures and supervised exercises in the computer lab.
+There will be weekly lectures/group discussions and supervised computer exercises.
 The lectures will primarily introduce the students to the theory behind the bioinformatics methods while the labs will show the students how the methods can be used in practice.

-KNOWLEDGE: On completion of this course, the students will have general knowledge of the different "omics"-technologies (transcriptomics, proteomics and metabolomics) and will be able to explain the theory behind the most common bioinformatics methods for "omics" analysis.
+KNOWLEDGE: On completion of this course, the students will have general knowledge of the different data types generated within functional genomics ("omics"-data: transcriptomics, proteomics, metabolomics and epigenomics) and will be able to explain the theory behind the most common bioinformatics methods for analyzing such data.
 These methods include finding differentially expressed genes and gene sets, machine learning, clustering and network analysis, and methods for integrating "omics" data and biological knowledge in e.g. ontologies.

 SKILLS: On completion of this course, the students will be able to analyze "omics" data using different methods and will also be able to understand and interpret the results produced by these methods.
 Given a data set and a biological question, the students should be able to asses which methods and tools to use in order to answer the question.